JAC874/se_project_coffeeshop/README.md

 # Triple Peaks Coffee Shop

+Speciatly Coffee in the Triple Peaks Library

 This is the second project of the Software Engineering program at TripleTen.
 It was created using HTML and CSS, based on the design brief.
+This project was designed to build upon the use of iframes, forms, and animation.

 ## Project features